19 Chrome Extension Business Success Stories (2023)

 1. Micro SaaS Founder - Rick Blyth ($120K/year)

-Rick Blyth (from Manchester, UK) started Micro SaaS Founder - Rick Blyth about 4 years ago.
+Rick Blyth (from Manchester, UK) started Micro SaaS Founder - Rick Blyth almost 5 years ago.

 Hi, my name is Rick Blyth and I am the founder of the Merch Wizard & KDP Wizard chrome extensions which I developed for niche Amazon sellers.